 This encourages Global Supply Chain Management students to apply the different tools and methods of supply chain management in a variety of scenarios.

-Supply chain management consulting opportunities are available on an alternating basis throughout the school year.
+Supply chain management consulting opportunities are available on a work-study basis throughout the school year.
 Offered in collaboration with the Supply Chain Center of Excellence and the companies themselves, these international internships have the potential to transform every student into a company’s best asset.
 Learning to apply the latest supply chain methodologies helps students visualize all the ins and outs and develop a holistic approach to supply chain management.

 The goal is to enable students to enhance their expertise on an innovative topic within the supply chain.
 This gives them the opportunity to improve their ability to manage, make decisions and provide innovative and pragmatic solutions to supply chain management.